-Some attacks make the Active Pokémon Asleep, Burned, Confused, Paralyzed, or Poisoned-these are called "Special Conditions."
-They can only happen to an Active Pokémon-when a Pokémon goes to the Bench, it recovers from all Special Conditions.
-Pokémon also recover when they evolve.
+Some attacks leave the Active Pokémon Asleep, Burned, Confused, Paralyzed, or Poisoned-these are called "Special Conditions."
+They can only happen to an Active Pokémon-when a Pokémon goes to the Bench, you remove all its Special Conditions.
+Evolving a Pokémon also removes its Special Conditions.